Tips for Family Caregivers During the COVID-19 Pandemic

 Be aware of any changes to visitation policies

-Many hospitals and emergency rooms no longer allow visitors, including family caregivers, in treatment areas or patient rooms.
+Many hospitals and emergency rooms limit the number of visitors a patient can have.
 In a situation where you are not allowed to be with your loved one in the hospital or emergency room, discuss a strategy with staff that will allow you to get updates on your loved one.
-Many skilled nursing and assisted living facilities have made changes to their visitation policies.
-Check to see if outside visitors are allowed before making a trip.
+Many nursing homes and assisted living facilities have also made changes to their visitation policies.
+New CDC guidance recommends that unvaccinated visitors and nursing home residents be allowed to meet in person except for a few circumstances where there is high risk of COVID-19 transmission—and compassionate care visits should be allowed at all times.
+While indoor visits are allowed, outdoor visits pose less risk and are preferred.

 Crisis Symptom Reporting Guide